bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Must not contain whitespace!
 ```

-_In the above example you can see specification and validation of a string value.
+_In the above example, you can see specification and validation of a string value.
 Let's use this exact specification inside `Member` command and observe how the entire output is saved under a nested path:_

 ``` csharp
 Specification<PublisherModel> publisherSpecification = s => s